 All this talk of Royal Weddings reminds me I still need to tell you about accessible days out in Sandringham, the Queen’s country retreat in Norfolk.

-We were staying at Elms Farm Cottages in Lincolnshire and decided to take a drive over to Sandringham, from memory I think it took about an hour to get there, but don’t quote me on that.
+We stayed at Elms Farm Cottages in Lincolnshire and drove to Sandringham.
+From memory, I think it took about an hour to get there, but don’t quote me on that.

-Now, if you’re anything like me, your knowledge of Sandringham will be limited.
+Your knowledge of Sandringham will be limited if you’re anything like me.
 Mine stretches as far as Her Majesty the Queen stays there over Christmas, and we get to watch them going to church on the telly.

 Not to worry, I’ve done a bit of homework, and here is a brief overview of the Sandringham Estate and a few photos from our visit.